 This video shows you two different methods of sowing seeds – in the ground & into seed trays.

-TIP: Use HOT soapy water to sterilise your container especially if reusing pots or seed trays so no soil borne diseases or plant pathogens contaminate your new seeds.
+TIP: Use HOT soapy water to sterilise your container.
+Especially if reusing pots or seed trays.
+This is so no soil borne diseases or plant pathogens contaminate your new seeds.

 Click below for helpful resources